 The settlement of Wingham functions as the largest urban centre for housing and employment in the urban system of North Huron.
-It is also one of the 5 main Urban

-Settlement Areas in Huron County.
-Wingham is situated at the intersection of two major County Roads (4 and 86) and will continue to be expanded to accommodate further growth and development in the Township.
+It is also one of the 5 main Urban Settlement Areas in Huron County.
+Wingham is situated at the intersection of two major County Roads (4 and 86) and will continue to be an area for growth and development.
 The heritage attributes of Wingham, its historic houses, commercial buildings and tree lined streets, make it a desirable residential area and visitor destination.
 Two branches of the Maitland River surround Wingham and provide a significant natural heritage/parkland setting for the Town.

 The settlement of Blyth functions as an urban service centre for the surrounding rural agriculture area and provides an important residential, institutional and commercial focus.

 Rich in natural and built heritage, Blyth has a pleasant small town charm.
-Blyth is situated at the intersection of County Roads 4 and 25.
-The urban designated area of Blyth is large enough to accommodate its anticipated growth, at this time.
+Blyth is situated at the intersection of County Roads 4 and 25, and is located along the G2G Rail Trail.